LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Introduction

-In the context of autonomous driving with LiDAR, MTL holds great importance, as it enables the exploitation of shared knowledge from various related tasks, ultimately leading to improved perception and decision-making in autonomous vehicles.
-When jointly trained, different tasks have a regularizing effect on each other, reducing overfitting issues.
+In the context of autonomous driving with LiDAR, MTL holds great importance, as it enables the exploitation of shared knowledge from various related tasks, leading to improved perception and decision-making in autonomous vehicles.
+Jointly trained tasks have a regularizing effect on each other, reducing overfitting issues.
 While achieving different end goals, features learned by tasks generally have a fair amount of overlap.
 This makes it possible to use features from one task as additional input to another.
 This is also something we have leveraged in this work.
+However, MTL has it's own set of challenges and needs careful design and training strategies to ensure best joint optimization across multiple tasks.
+Selection of tasks plays a crucial role in ensuring features can be shared across different tasks.
+These are elaborated in more detail below.